Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 2. Save your changes and run the program once for each of the image files in the **images** folder, observing any objects that are detected.
 After each run, view the **objects.jpg** file that is generated in the same folder as your code file to see the annotated objects.

-## Get moderation ratings for an image
+## Task 10: Get moderation ratings for an image

 Some images may not be suitable for all audiences, and you may need to apply some moderation to identify images that are adult or violent in nature.